Tempura Mushrooms (茸の天ぷら)

 - Mushrooms - I like using a mix of Japanese mushrooms, such as shiitake, enoki, and maitake.
 Other mushrooms such as chanterelles, oyster mushrooms, shimeji, and black trumpet mushrooms will also work.
 The main thing to think about here is to use a mix of flavors and textures to keep things interesting.

 - Green Beans - I know they're not mushrooms, but I really love green bean tempura, and besides, they are the original Tempura.

 - Basil Leaves - Basil isn't a traditional Japanese ingredient, but it adds beautiful color to the mix of earthy mushrooms, and I like the flavor as well.
 If you want to be more traditional, you can use green shiso leaves.

-- Salt – while some people like using a dashi-based dipping sauce for Tempura, I prefer serving tempura mushrooms and vegetables with salt.
-Truffle Shuffle was kind enough to send me a sample of their Truffle Salt, which made for the perfect accompaniment for this Tempura, but any flaky sea salt or flavored salt will work.
+- Salt - while some people like using a dashi-based dipping sauce for Tempura, I prefer serving tempura mushrooms and vegetables with salt.
+Truffle Shuffle was kind enough to send me a sample of their Truffle Salt, which made for the perfect accompaniment for this Tempura, but my homemade Umami Seasoning Salt will work as well.